-Anthocyanins are also known as anthocyans.
+Anthocyanins are also known as anthocyanins.
 This term is derived from Greek words Anthos which means flower and Kyanous which means dark blue.
-Anthocyanins are a subgroup of flavonoids, therefore they are polyphenols, which is responsible for giving plants their distinctive colours.
+Anthocyanins are a subgroup of flavonoids, therefore they are polyphenols, which are responsible for giving plants their distinctive colours.
 These pigments are soluble in water.
 They are found in the vacuolar sap of the epidermal tissues of fruits and flowers.

 Properties of Anthocyanins

 The pink, red, and purple colours of berries, red apples, cherries, red grapes, red lettuce, eggplant, onions or red cabbage.
 Along with carotenoids, they are responsible for autumn leaf colour.
 Also, anthocyanins attract animals when once the fruit is ready to eat or when a flower is ready for pollination.
 They are responsible for the colours of most of the vegetables, petals, cereals such as black rice, and fruits.

 Classification of Anthocyanins

 They can be classified mainly into two groups based on their chemical composition viz flavonoid and phenolics.
 Anthocyanins are almost universal, soluble in water, and terrestrial plant pigments.
 They are glycosides of polyhydroxy and polymethoxy derived from 2-phenylbenzopyrylium or flavylium salts.
 Approximately 600 different entities of anthocyanins are discovered.